denisdefreyne/cri/README.md

 	    -m --more      do even more stuff
 	    -s --stuff     specify stuff to do

-Let’s disect the command definition and start with the first four lines:
+Let’s disect the command definition and start with the first five lines:

 	name        'dostuff'
 	usage       'dostuff [options]'
+	aliases     :ds, :stuff
 	summary     'does stuff'
 	description 'This command does a lot of stuff.
 I really mean a lot.'

-The first four lines of the command definition specify the name of the command (or the commandline tool, if the command is the root command), the usage, a one-line summary and a (long) description.
+These lines of the command definition specify the name of the command (or the commandline tool, if the command is the root command), the usage, a list of aliases that can be used to call this command, a one-line summary and a (long) description.
 The usage should not include a “usage:” prefix nor the name of the supercommand, because the latter will be automatically prepended.

+Aliases don’t make sense for root commands, but for subcommands they do.

 The next few lines contain the command’s option definitions: